Home Accidents, Deaths and Injuries: Statistics and Facts

 Firearms caused 400 preventable home deaths in 2023, with young adults and children among the most affected.
 The highest number of fatalities occurred among young adults aged 25 to 44 (100 deaths), followed by 15 to 24 and 45 to 64 (70 deaths).
 Many incidents stem from unsecured firearms being accessed accidentally.

-To prevent these tragedies, store firearms unloaded in locked cabinets, with ammunition stored separately.
-Educating households about firearm safety, especially in homes with children, is also crucial to reduce the risk of accidental injuries or deaths.
+Store firearms unloaded in locked cabinets, with ammunition stored separately.
+Educating households about firearm safety, particularly in homes with children, reduces the risk of accidental injuries or deaths.

 mortgage icon